-Condition of Approval 84 is proposed to be modified to add construction noise control restrictions relative to the proposed creek relocation.
+Condition of Approval 83 is modified to add construction noise control restrictions relative to the proposed creek relocation.

-Condition of Approval 103 is proposed to be amended and added as a mitigation measure to allow encroachment into the Americano Creek Riparian Corridor for the reconstruction of Roblar Road and the associated relocation of Americano Creek.
+Condition of Approval 102/Mitigation Measure 3.3-1b is amended and added as a mitigation measure to allow encroachment into the Americano Creek Riparian Corridor for the reconstruction of Roblar Road and the associated relocation of Americano Creek.